General information and issues about Hickok testers

 Spraying contacts

 There are so many warning for this in the internet, saying it can damage the whole switch.
-Perhaps this is possible, but never had a tester with damage like this.
+Perhaps this is possible, but you have to be so stupid to spray the switch with graphite spray or so. (graphite is a conductor).
+I never had a tester with damage like this, and think this is a hoax information.
+I read it on several Hickok sites.
+Well, I tried various contact cleaning sprays, and never found one that gives the smallest change in isolation resistance.

 Calibrate your Hickok

 My opinion?
-Don't try it, unless you really really know what you are doing.
+Here I go the other way.
+People write on thier website how it can be done, but all I can say is: don't think of it, unless you really really know what you are doing.
 Don't ask for email support with this.
 It is too much techno babble.

 Testing 6DJ8 (ECC88)

 This is a difficult tube to test.
-From some tube testers, like the 600A there were errors on the roll chart, right from the beginning, and never cured.
+With some tube testers, like the 600A there were errors on the roll chart, right from the beginning, and never cured.
 The correct setting for the 600A is 24.
+Take a pen, and change your roll chart.

-Tubes not on roll chart Getting the latest roll chart may not help.
-The roll chart has a maximum length to be practical.
-So in many cases, obsolete tubes had to make room for newer types like TV Tubes.
+Tubes not on roll chart Getting the latest roll chart makes is worce sometimes.
+The roll chart had a maximum length to be practical.
+So in many cases, older tubes had to make room for newer types like TV Tubes.
 For instance the 27 was removed, because it was already obsolete in 1950.
 While today it is a nice hifi tube, you need to get the "obsolete tubes" data.
 It exists for many of the Hickoks.
+So a "latest" roll chart will give you all those silly TV Tubes, and nice old vintage tubes are removed.

 Sticky meter repair